danilopereira/rick-morty-graphql-api/README.md

 }
 ```
 ## Conclusion
-It's my first time working with GraphQL and I have to admit that I have quite fun doing it.
+It's my first time working with GraphQL and I have to admit that I had quite fun doing it.
 Thank you for the opportunity.
 I hope you enjoy my code!
 If you have any questions, feel free to contact me under the email [danilopereirait@gmail.com](mailto:danilopereirait@gmail.com)